drflorianberger/TPUCU25/week1/randomvar.md

 $$

 Let's consider two independent events: two coins.
-What is the probability of flipping both coins to heads
+What is the probability of flipping both coins to heads?

 $$
 P(H \mbox{ and } H) = P(H)P(H)